History of slavery: Indian subcontinent

 In the early 11th century Tarikh al-Yamini, the Arab historian Al-Utbi recorded that in 1001 the armies of Mahmud of Ghazna conquered Peshawar and Waihand (capital of Gandhara) after Battle of Peshawar (1001), "in the midst of the land of Hindustan", and captured some 100,000 youths.
 Later, following his twelfth expedition into India in 1018–19, Mahmud is reported to have returned with such a large number of slaves that their value was reduced to only two to ten dirhams each.
 This unusually low price made, according to Al-Utbi, "merchants [come] from distant cities to purchase them, so that the countries of Central Asia, Iraq and Khurasan were swelled with them, and the fair and the dark, the rich and the poor, mingled in one common slavery".
-Elliot and Dowson refer to "five hundred thousand slaves, beautiful men and women.".Wink, Al-Hind, II Later, during the Delhi Sultanate period (1206–1555), references to the abundant availability of low-priced Indian slaves abound.
+Elliot and Dowson refer to "five hundred thousand slaves, beautiful men and women.".
+Later, during the Delhi Sultanate period (1206–1555), references to the abundant availability of low-priced Indian slaves abound.
 Levi attributes this primarily to the vast human resources of India, compared to its neighbors to the north and west (India's Mughal population being approximately 12 to 20 times that of Turan and Iran at the end of the 16th century).

 The Delhi sultanate obtained thousands of slaves and eunuch servants from the villages of Eastern Bengal (a widespread practice which Mughal emperor Jahangir later tried to stop).
 Wars, famines, pestilences drove many villagers to sell their children as slaves.
 The Muslim conquest of Gujarat in Western India had two main objectives.
 The conquerors demanded and more often forcibly wrested both land owned by Hindus and Hindu women.
 Enslavement of women invariably led to their conversion to Islam.
-In battles waged by Muslims against Hindus in Malwa and Deccan plateau, a large number of captives were taken.
+In battles waged by Muslims against Hindus in Malwa and Deccan Plateau, a large number of captives were taken.
 Muslim soldiers were permitted to retain and enslave POWs as plunder.